What is Hand Tracking in VR?

 Hand tracking in VR allows you to interact without needing VR controllers.

 Sensors capture data on the position, orientation, and velocity of your hands.
 Hand tracking software then uses this data to create a real-time virtual embodiment of them.

 These virtual hands are integrated into VR applications, allowing you to see and use your hands naturally.
 But while the end-user experience of hand tracking in VR feels intuitive, in reality this relies on layers of sophisticated technology.

 In this blog, we’ll explore the layers of hand tracking technology lying behind the deceptively simple interactions in one of our best-known demos: Blocks.

 Being able to stack building blocks is a core milestone in child development.
 By solving this simple but fundamental interaction, you solve fundamental challenges in VR.

-We’ll take you on a quick tour not just of what hand tracking in VR is, but what good hand tracking is.
 What features are really important?
 And what do you need to consider when developing and evaluating VR applications with hand tracking?